OleErikPeistorpet/OE-Lib/README.md

 To use dense matrixes, quaternions, etc. from the Eigen library efficiently in dynarray: include `optimize_ext/eigen_dense.h`

 You can customize what happens when a precondition violation is detected.
-This is done by defining or changing OEL_ABORT or OEL_ASSERT; see `error_handling.h`
+This is done by defining or changing OEL_ABORT or OEL_ASSERT; see `user_traits.h`